ticocarrilho/phonebookapp/README.md

 #### Without Docker
 To run the project you need to have a MongoDB instance running on your system.

-Fill in the *.env.sample* files in the *backend* folder directory with the database information.
+Fill in the *.env.sample* files in the *backend* folder directory with the database information and rename it to *.env*.

-Fill in the *.env.sample* files in the *frontend* folder directory with the backend URL.
+Fill in the *.env.sample* files in the *frontend* folder directory with the backend URL and rename it to *.env*.

 ##### Backend
 Install the NPM dependencies and run the start:dev NPM script.